Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Introduction

 Sequential recommender models learn dynamic user preferences and recommend next items by modeling past user behaviors in sequential order.
 Recently, deep learning based models have gained attention.
-These models learn user preferences by feeding the user histories into deep neural networks, such as RNN \cite{hidasi2015session, wu2017recurrent, hidasi2018recurrent}, CNN \cite{tang2018personalized, yan2019cosrec}, or transformer \cite{kang2018self, sun2019bert4rec, li2017neural}, and generally outperform the traditional sequential recommendation models \cite{wang2019sequential, fang2020deep}.
+These models learn user preferences by feeding the user histories into deep neural networks, such as RNN \cite{hidasi2015session, wu2017recurrent, hidasi2018recurrent}, CNN \cite{tang2018personalized, yan2019cosrec}, or transformer \cite{kang2018self, sun2019bert4rec, fan2021continuous, liu2021augmenting}.

 Despite their outstanding performance, recent works reveal their unique robustness issues.
 A small change at the end of the user sequence, sometimes even on only one item, can dramatically change model behavior \cite{zhang2020practical, yue2021black}.
-In real world applications, this kind of instability can lead to serious user dissatisfaction, e.g., sometimes a user misclicks an unwanted video, when they get back to the previous page, all the recommended videos are affected by this misclicking.
-In general, robustness is an important property for recommender systems as unrobust recommendation can decrease user trust and acceptance of the recommendation results \cite{o2004collaborative, adomavicius2010stability, logesh2020enhancing}.
-Model accuracy must be prioritized alongside robustness.
-Prior works show that robustness and accuracy are sometimes correlated \cite{o2004collaborative}, hence training a more stable recommender system may also lead to more accurate predictions.
-Previous work in robustness and stability in recommender systems focus on model families such as matrix factorization \cite{he2018adversarial, wu2021fight, wang2021robust, du2018enhancing, turk2019robustness, yuan2019adversarial, park2019adversarial}.
-Improving the robustness of complex models such as sequential recommendation models, while simultaneously improving accuracy, is still relatively unexplored.
+In real-world applications, this kind of instability can lead to serious user dissatisfaction.
+For example, if a user accidentally clicks on an unwanted video and then returns to the previous page, they might find that all the recommended videos have changed due to that single misclick.
+In general, robustness is crucial for recommender systems as it affects user trust and acceptance \cite{o2004collaborative, adomavicius2010stability, logesh2020enhancing}.
+Meanwhile, robustness and accuracy are sometimes correlated \cite{o2004collaborative}, and training a more stable recommender system may also lead to more accurate predictions.
+Previous work in robustness and stability in recommender systems focus on model families such as matrix factorization \cite{he2018adversarial, park2019adversarial}.
+Enhancing robustness and accuracy in complex models like sequential recommendation remains relatively untouched.